cchitsiang/awesome-stars/topics.md

 - [furiko-io/furiko](https://github.com/furiko-io/furiko) - Kubernetes cron and batch job platform
 - [dataplane-app/dataplane](https://github.com/dataplane-app/dataplane) - Dataplane is an Airflow inspired data platform with additional data mesh capability to automate, schedule and design data pipelines and workflows.
 Dataplane is written in Golang with a React front end
 - [kedacore/keda](https://github.com/kedacore/keda) - KEDA is a Kubernetes-based Event Driven Autoscaling component.
 It provides event driven scale for any container running in Kubernetes
-- [kestra-io/kestra](https://github.com/kestra-io/kestra) - Kestra is an infinitely scalable orchestration and scheduling platform, creating, running, scheduling, and monitoring millions of complex pipelines.
 - [metarank/metarank](https://github.com/metarank/metarank) - A low code Machine Learning peersonalized ranking service for articles, listings, search results, recommendations that boosts user engagement.
 A friendly Learn-to-Rank engine
 - [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) - Connect your local process and your cloud environment, and run local code in cloud conditions.
 - [teamcode-inc/kubeorbit](https://github.com/teamcode-inc/kubeorbit) - Test your application on Kubernetes in a brand new simple way⚡ 轻量高效的微服务本地联调测试工具